bitfocus/companion-module-behringer-wing/companion/HELP.md

 - Control mutes
 - Recall scenes
 - Control talkbacks
+- Use the WING's CC buttons as Companion buttons
 - and much more...

 See the [Supported Actions](#supported-actions) section below for a complete list of available actions.